DraciVik/100DaysOfCode/README.md

 ## Day - 31 - 28.08.2018
 Almost done with the CSS Grid course by Wes Bos.
 Ready to finish my page

+## Day - 32 - 29.08.2018
+Busy at work today.
+CSS Grid course still not done.
+Getting there